 Ollie - Engineering

-Ollie is studying Engineering here at Christ's College, Cambridge.
+Ollie wrote this at the end of his second year studying Engineering here at Christ's College, Cambridge.
 He did his A levels in Sleaford, Lincolnshire in the east of England.

 What attracted you to Engineering?